JiajiaGuo/JiajiaGuo.github.io/_pages/SelectedPublications.md

  You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=WN7-Mz4AAAAJ)

- Note: please feel free to email me for support.
+ Note: If you are interested in my paper and wish to reproduce my work, please feel free to email me for support.
 I am currently organizing the code from my prior work and will release the source code upon completion, under the condition that the intellectual property rights of my industry collaborators are protected.

 ## **Overview**